 Proper and regular maintenance of your steel tanks has been recommended and an industry standard for more than three decades.
 Now, it’s even more important than ever.

 New requirements announced in June 2022 increased the amount of ethanol and biodiesel required to blend into the fuel supply from 10% to 15% for eight states in the Midwest, which is set to take effect in 2024.
-That conversion to cleaner fuel shows no signs of slowing down and it has a direct impact on how and why you take care of your tanks.
+That conversion to cleaner fuel shows no signs of slowing down and it has a direct impact on how and why you take care of your Underground Storage Tanks and Above Ground Storage Tanks.
 Bottom line: it’s all about water.

 Water is a fuel tank’s nemesis!
 When proper time is not allowed for water to settle out of fuel before it’s delivered to a tank, it can lead to “water bottoms.”
 This happens when temperatures swing in the delivery process causing water to naturally condense out and collect at the bottom of the tank.
 Microbes are more likely to grow and proliferate in the water bottoms, creating a slime that clogs the filters which alters the chemical makeup of the fuel and ultimately renders it inefficient at the pump.
 If the fuel in your tank is contaminated and unusable, you’ll need to empty the contents and get an expert in to clean the vessel by removing the slime and sludge and treating it with a biocide – a process that can cause aggravation, delays, and cost money.